RoozbehBandpey/IaC-K8s-boilerplate/azure-k8-service/architecture/diagrams/README.md

 # Architecture

-This architectural design details fine-grained configurations of care4me recommender infrastructures on Azure.
+This architectural design details fine-grained configurations of project recommender infrastructures on Azure.
 This design is focused on microservices on Azure Kubernetes Services of each component that are crucial for the service as a whole.
 Topics include configuring DevOps build and release pipeline, kubernetes nodepool and pod deployments, and monitoring across a microservicees.

 ![AKS design](./diagrams/images/aks_service_mesh-aks-design-v2.png)